JCPTrevillian/OSG-Landing-Page/README.md

 \
 **Normally Javascript transitions static HTML/CSS wesbites into responsive ones.
-This project illustrates how one can make a static website animated and more interesting with simple, yet impactful focus in a targeted area of the landing page.**
+This project illustrates how one can make a static website animated and more interesting with simple, yet impactful focus in targeted areas of the landing page.**
 \
 \
 **index.html 3 words for style.css div class "slider":**